Wall Street Analyst Downgrade Valero Energy Corp. [VLO]. What else is Wall St. saying

 Trading performance analysis for VLO stock

 Valero Energy Corp.
-[VLO] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.06.
-With this latest performance, VLO shares dropped by -2.67% in over the last four-week period, additionally plugging by 9.21% over the last 6 months – not to mention a drop of -7.80% in the past year of trading.
+[VLO] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.74.
+With this latest performance, VLO shares dropped by -0.13% in over the last four-week period, additionally plugging by 15.92% over the last 6 months – not to mention a drop of -7.98% in the past year of trading.

 Valero Energy Corp.
 [VLO]: A deeper dive into fundamental analysis